Preparing for your music performance audition

 Melbourne Polytechnic offers a range of music courses designed to cater for a wide range of levels and backgrounds.
 The purpose of an audition is for you to show us the music that you feel passionate about, to share your aspirations and career objectives, and for us to evaluate your current skills and knowledge.
 It is through this process that we are then able to place you in the most relevant course to enable you to develop as a musician and achieve your goals.

-For the audition, we provide a drum kit, piano, bass/guitar/keyboard amplifier, vocal microphone, music stands, and PA with CD player (including iPod connector).
-You'll need to provide leads, picks, drumsticks and all other instruments.
-You are welcome to bring copies of references and a portfolio if you wish.
+For the audition, we provide a drum kit, piano, bass/guitar/keyboard amplifier, vocal microphone, music stands, and PA with CD player (including MP3 device connector).
+Depending on your instrument and accompaniment/band you will need to provide everything else (leads, plectrums, drumsticks and other instruments).

 Information and Enrolment nights.

 Come to one of our Information and Enrolment nights, we would love to see you there.